 Effective management of fisheries depends on an understanding of the biology of the organisms - their life history, distribution, habitat, and population dynamics - and the fisheries that harvest them - the fishermen, gear, areas fished, and fishing effort.
-DMR conducts a variety of sampling programs to collect information on the species of commercial and recreational importance in Maine waters and on the fisheries for those species.
+DMR conducts a variety of sampling programs to collect information on the species of commercial, recreational, and social importance in Maine waters and on the fisheries for those species.
 Several programs are targeted for a broad array of species while others are focused on individual species and fisheries.
-The information gathered from these programs is used in stock assessments that describe the condition or status of a stock and management decisions to regulate the fisheries.
-DMR's scientific research programs are focused on both long-term monitoring efforts to understand these factors and how they change over time and shorter-term projects to address specific questions as they arise and funding is available.
+The information gathered from these programs is used in stock assessments that describe the condition or status of a stock and recommend management to regulate the fisheries.
+DMR's scientific research programs are focused on both long-term monitoring efforts to understand these factors and how they change over time and shorter-term projects to address specific questions.